SportsMonkie.com

 The modern era’s defining champions (2024–2026)

-Terence Crawford produced the era’s signature result on September 13, 2025, moving up two weight classes to beat Canelo Álvarez by unanimous decision near Las Vegas and claim the undisputed super middleweight title.
-The win made Crawford (42-0) the first male boxer of the four-belt era to become undisputed champion in three different divisions.
-Naoya Inoue, “The Monster,” ruled the lower weight classes with a 33-0 record and undisputed reigns of his own, widely rated the most complete fighter below welterweight.
+Terence Crawford produced the era’s signature result on September 13, 2025, moving up two weight classes to beat Canelo Álvarez by unanimous decision and claim the undisputed super middleweight title — the first male boxer of the four-belt era to go undisputed in three divisions.
+He retired that December at 42-0.

 Women’s boxing greats